 For Adult and Dislocated Worker participants, Local Areas must provide follow-up to participants who are placed in unsubsidized employment, for up to 12 months after the first day of employment.
 Local Areas must establish policies that define what are considered to be appropriate follow-up services, as well as policies for identifying when to provide follow-up services to participants.
-Note that follow-up career services are not a qualifying service for the receipt of supportive services.
-Therefore, an individual who is only receiving follow-up services may not receive supportive services.
-[TEGL-19-16]

-For Youth participants, follow-up services are "critical services provided following a youth's exit from the program to help ensure the youth is successful in employment and/or postsecondary education and training."
-Supportive services may be provided during follow-up for Youth participants.
+Follow-up services are critical services provided following a participant's exit from the program to help ensure the individual is successful in employment and/or postsecondary education and training.
+Supportive services may be provided during follow-up.

+Youth Career Services

+Youth services are only available for eligible youth between ages 14-24.
 [TEGL 21-16]

-- Youth Career Services Youth services are only available for eligible youth between ages 14-24.
-[TEGL 21-16] - Miscellaneous Tracking for information purposes.
+Miscellaneous

+Tracking for information purposes.
 This category is not reportable to DOL.
 [TEGL 10-16]